 About the Author

-The Complete Guide To The Ways To Manufacture & Sell Your Products© was written by Neil Siskind to offer active and aspiring product entrepreneurs- whether they be trademark owners, inventors, manufacturers, licensees or distributors- a fundamental understanding of the method(s) available to them to produce their products and put their products into the chain of commerce.
+The Complete Guide To The Ways To Manufacture & Sell Your Products© was written by Neil Siskind to offer active and aspiring product entrepreneurs- whether they be trademark owners, inventors, manufacturers, licensees or distributors- a fundamental understanding of the method(s) available to them to produce their products and put their products into the stream of commerce.
 Once an entrepreneur has his or her product developed and legally protected (where possible), the business model to be implemented for the manufacture and sale of the product is the next most important decision.
-This decision will help determine marketing strategies and the necessary business operations structure, as well as the proper price-points and profit margin in order to achieve market acceptance and ultimate success.
+This decision will help determine marketing strategies and the necessary business operations structure, as well as the proper price-point and profit margin in order to achieve market acceptance and ultimate success.

 The Complete Guide To The Ways To Manufacture & Sell Your Products©

 There are certain decisions to be made at the outset of a manufacturing program.

 A company can manufacture domestically (in its country of incorporation), or in an overseas factory.
 This determination is based on a number of factors including timing needs, laws and regulations, duties, final product destination, process control, Intellectual Property control, and, of course, labor costs.